trivago/cucable-plugin/README.md

 The typical flow is

 1. Generation of runners and features
-2. Running them with Maven failsafe
+2. Running the generated tests with Maven failsafe
 3. Aggregation of a single test report after all test runs
 4. *Optional* passing or failing of the build according to the test results